leszekkepa/Top10/pl/0x02-foreword.md

 * [https://www.owasp.org/index.php/top10](https://www.owasp.org/index.php/top10)

 Lastly, we wish to thank the founding leadership of the OWASP Top 10 project, Dave Wichers and Jeff Williams, for all their efforts, and believing in us to get this finished with the community's help.
-Thank you!
+Dziękujemy!

 * Andrew van der Stock
 * Brian Glas
 * Neil Smithline
 * Torsten Gigler

-## Attribution
+## Zasługi (?Attribution)
 Thanks to [Autodesk](https://www.autodesk.com) for sponsoring the OWASP Top 10 - 2017.

 Organizations and individuals that have provided vulnerability prevalence data or other assistance are listed on the [Acknowledgements page](0xd1-data-contributors.md).